 Are you finding it challenging to come up with new ideas?
 Do you feel that creativity has left the building?
 Are you finding it impossible to have time for idea generation during the day?
 Well, contrary to popular belief, your solution rests in finding the time to do nothing at all.
 We live in a society that values overworking and packed schedules, and a recent Harvard study brings this idea home.
 The data revealed that CEOs worked an average of 62.5 hours a week.
 From endless emails to heading multiple meetings, it makes sense that you, as a business owner, would feel unable to have the time to “do nothing.”
 However, science shows that this could be just what you need to bolster creativity.

-- A 2014 study in INSEAD found that “doing nothing” is not only excellent for maintaining good mental health but that it also improves our imagination and allows us to participate in unconscious thought processes where we can generate novel ideas.
+- One study in INSEAD found that “doing nothing” is not only excellent for maintaining good mental health but that it also improves our imagination and allows us to participate in unconscious thought processes where we can generate novel ideas.

 - A New York Times article revealed that five scientists who took a nature trip to Glen Canyon in Utah reported improved cognitive ability.

-- When we engage in relaxation or relaxed distractions that take us away from continuous activity, dopamine is shown to be released in our brains that also improves our creativity.
+- When we engage in relaxation or relaxed distractions that take us away from continuous activity, dopamine is shown to be released in our brains which also improves our creativity.

 The research doesn’t lie.
 Relaxation and inactivity can help us to better reflect on the world around us and develop ideas we would never have thought of while distracted in the office.
 So, how can you power down and take advantage of this “power of reflection?”
 Here are a few ways to ensure you are incorporating the skill of “doing nothing.”